Legislative Status

 How do you respond

-I am fortunate to work with forward thinking boards with mature teams and capabilities.
-But, this will remain a persistent challenge or struggle depending on your outlook, one of which we at IISZON continue to accept.
+I am fortunate to work with forward-thinking boards and mature teams.
+But this will remain a persistent challenge for parts of the sector, and one we at IISZON continue to engage with directly.

-IISZON supports Operators of Essential Services across all stages discussed in the article — advisory, assurance, recovery and innovation.
-If you'd like to understand where your Operational Gaps are before a regulator finds it, we're available to discuss it.
+IISZON supports Operators of Essential Services across advisory, assurance, recovery and innovation.
+If you would like to understand where your Operational Gaps are before a regulator finds them, we are available to discuss it.